 Midland City is a very small town located in the state of Alabama.
 With a population of 2,358 people and two constituent neighborhoods, Midland City is the 187th largest community in Alabama.

 Unlike some towns, Midland City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Midland City are a mix of both white- and blue-collar jobs.
-Overall, Midland City is a town of service providers, sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Midland City who work in sales jobs (12.67%), food service (12.22%), and office and administrative support (8.63%).
+Overall, Midland City is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Midland City who work in sales jobs (19.63%), office and administrative support (12.20%), and management occupations (10.48%).

-Midland City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Midland City doesn't have a public transportation system that people use for their commute.

-The per capita income in Midland City in 2010 was $18,610, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,440 for a family of four.
+The per capita income in Midland City in 2018 was $19,331, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $77,324 for a family of four.
 However, Midland City contains both very wealthy and poor people as well.
 Midland City also has one of the higher rates of people living in poverty in the nation, with 33.72% of its population below the federal poverty line.

-Midland City is a very ethnically-diverse town.
+Midland City is an extremely ethnically-diverse town.
 The people who call Midland City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midland City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Midland City include German, English, Italian, and African.
+Important ancestries of people in Midland City include English, German, Irish, Italian, and African.

 The most common language spoken in Midland City is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Italian and French.